TheFellow/arch-lint/README.md

-# Go Arch Lint
+# arch-lint

-`go-arch-lint` is a static analysis tool for Go projects that enforces architectural rules by analyzing import paths and package structures.
+`arch-lint` is a static analysis tool for Go projects that enforces architectural rules by analyzing import paths and package structures.
 It helps maintain clean and consistent codebases by preventing unwanted dependencies and enforcing modular boundaries.

 ## Features